+353-1-416-8900REST OF WORLD

 Scope & Segmentation

-• Actuation Mechanisms: Light, Moisture, pH, and Thermal Stimuli (such as shape memory alloys and thermo-responsive polymers)
+• Actuation Mechanisms: Light, moisture, pH, and thermal stimuli (including shape memory alloys and thermo-responsive polymers) enable dynamic device behavior.

-• Companies Analyzed: Stratasys Ltd., 3D Systems Inc., HP Inc., Materialise NV, Desktop Metal Inc., Renishaw plc, SLM Solutions Group AG, Organovo Holdings Inc., Evonik Industries AG, DuPont de Nemours Inc.
+• Leading Companies: Stratasys Ltd., 3D Systems, Inc., HP Inc., Materialise NV, Desktop Metal, Inc., Renishaw plc, SLM Solutions Group AG, Organovo Holdings, Inc., Evonik Industries AG, and DuPont de Nemours, Inc.

 Key Takeaways for Senior Decision-Makers